-The Audit Committee is to report promptly to the Exchange on any matter reported to the Board which has not been satisfactorily resolved resulting in a breach of the Listing Requirements.
+The audit committee is to report promptly to the Exchange on any matter reported to the board which has not been satisfactorily resolved resulting in a breach of the Listing Requirements.

-Summary of Audit Committee Activities during the financial year ended 31 December 2013
+Summary of Audit Committee Activities during the financial year ended 31 December 2014

-The activities of the Audit Committee during the financial year ended 31 December 2013, are summarised below:
+The activities of the audit committee during the financial year ended 31 December 2014 are summarised below:

-- Reviewed internal audit plan for the financial year which includes review of operational compliance with established control procedures, management efficiency, risk assessment and reliability of financial records. - Received and reviewed a total of 16 internal audit reports covering the business processes of the Group and is satisfied with the recommendations and actions by management in addressing the issues highlighted. - Reviewed annual audit plans of the Group and Company with the external auditors and recommendation of their audit fees to the Board - Discussed the annual audited Financial Statements of the Group with the external auditors and noted the salient features and key findings by the external auditors. - Reviewed the annual audited Financial Statements and recommended to the Board for approval. - The Audit Committee held 2 separate and independent meetings with the external auditors in the absence of the executive board members and management representatives during which the external auditors informed that they had received full co-operation from the management as well as unrestricted access to all information required for purpose of their audit and there were no special audit concerns to be highlighted to the Audit Committee. - Reviewed the suitability and independence of external auditors and have received written assurance from external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements. - Reviewed the Group's quarterly report prepared in compliance with Financial Reporting Standard ("FRS") 134 "Interim Financial Reporting" and Chapter 9 of the Listing Requirements prior to submission to the Board for consideration and approval where the Chairman of the Audit Committee will brief the Board on the pertinent points and the recommendations of the Audit Committee. - Reviewed and considered the disclosure of Related Party Transactions in the Financial Statements and the Recurrent Related Party Transactions Circular to shareholders. - Received and reviewed the comprehensive risk management report from the Group Risk Management Committee and is satisfied with the assessments by the Group Risk Management Committee. - Reviewed and recommended to the Board the Statement on Risk Management and Internal Control for approval and inclusion in the annual report.
+- Reviewed internal audit plan for the financial year which includes review of operational compliance with established control procedures, management efficiency, risk assessment and reliability of financial records. - Received and reviewed a total of 16 internal audit reports covering the business processes of the Group and is satisfied with the recommendations and actions by the management in addressing the issues highlighted. - Reviewed annual audit plans of the Group and Company with the external auditors and recommendation of their audit fees to the board. - Discussed the annual audited financial statements of the Group with the external auditors and noted the salient features and key findings from the external auditors. - Reviewed the annual audited financial statements and recommended to the board for approval. - The audit committee held 2 separate independent meetings with the external auditors in the absence of the executive board members and management representatives during which the external auditors informed that they had received full co-operation from the management as well as unrestricted access to all information required for purpose of their audit and there were no special audit concerns to be highlighted to the audit committee. - Reviewed the suitability and independence of external auditors and have received written assurance from external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements. - Reviewed the Group's quarterly report prepared in compliance with Financial Reporting Standard ("FRS") 134 "Interim Financial Reporting" and chapter 9 of the Listing Requirements prior to submission to the board for consideration and approval where the chairman of the audit committee will brief the board on the pertinent points and the recommendations of the audit committee. - Reviewed and considered the disclosure of related party transactions in the financial statements and the recurrent related party transactions circular to shareholders. - Received and reviewed the comprehensive risk management report from the group risk management committee and is satisfied with the assessment therein. - Reviewed and recommended to the board the statement on risk management and internal control for approval and inclusion in the annual report.